Contributed Story: Inside Look at Business in China

 Another surprise occurred after the ex-factory head was moved to the desk behind mine.
 The guy was a dunce but he had connections with the right people, getting a $300,000 government grant for a new factory.
 After an order scheduled for delivery in one month to the United States took over eight months under his management, he was “promoted” to an office job and given a fancy title (i.e. they got him as far away from the factory as possible).
 One day he called me to his desk, absolutely jubilant.
 “Look at this,” he said pointing to a machine on a European company’s website.
 “We can copy this!”
 But to his disappointment, two other Chinese companies had already copied it and put photos on their websites.
 His new job was to spend all day looking for new things to copy.

 Once he called me over to look at the oil press of a Dutch company.
-Through my personal email I informed the Dutch company of what was going on and that they should patent their design in China before being copied, but I never got a response.
+Through my personal email I informed the Dutch company that they should patent their design in China before being copied, but I never got a response.
 Our company had an imitation on the market within a month.

 Even logos are copied.
-How hard is it to come up with a logo?
 At the Canton Fair, I noticed our logo was ripped off from a state-owned company.
 Even more embarrassing was that their booth was only three spots down from ours – shameless.

 The cornerstone of Chinese business strategy: spite.